Azmisov/iris/merge/README.md

 intellisense.

 Once merge is complete, commit modified files with the patch number in the commit message.
+Committing the changes immediately allows you to easily revert when working on the next patch.
 Optionally, add the patch numbers to `complete.json`, to ignore them in subsequent cluster analysis runs (`graph_clusters.py`).